tercemundo/groq-langchain-streamlit-aichatbot/README.md

 - NOTE THE API KEY ABOVE WILL NOT WORK FOR YOU AS I HAVE REVOKED IT.
 NEVER REVEAL YOUR API KEY TO ANYONE!

 - Click on the small browsers windows FULL SCRENN ICON, which wull open a full browser window and you are ready to begin using Groq, Langchain and Streamlit!

-# Groq-LangChain-Streamlit AI Chatbot

-This repository contains a Streamlit application that allows users to interact with a conversational chatbot powered by the LangChain API.
-The application uses the Groq API to generate responses and maintains a history of the conversation to provide context for the chatbot's responses.

-## Features

-- **Conversational Interface**: The application provides a conversational interface where users can ask questions or make statements, and the chatbot responds accordingly.

-- **Contextual Responses**: The application maintains a history of the conversation, which is used to provide context for the chatbot's responses.

-- **LangChain Integration**: The chatbot is powered by the LangChain API, which uses advanced natural language processing techniques to generate human-like responses.